Kennedy Jenks partners with public-sector and industrial clients to optimize the management, treatment and disposal of solid waste.

-- Preparation of a rate and revenue plan for a large, Southern California Solid Waste Enterprise Fund.
+- Preparation of a rate and revenue plan – a large, Southern California Solid Waste Enterprise Fund.
 The plan included an evaluation of the city’s planned system improvements for collection of residential, commercial and industrial waste streams; and source reduction and recycling program modifications.
 The rate and revenue program evaluated capital facility improvements, operating and maintenance costs, labor, and administration expenses for a 10 year planning horizon.
 Costs of service were allocated by a user class system, and a rate methodology was developed for current and future needs.

-- Solid Waste Master Plan/Revenue Study – Southern California Municipality – We updated the City’s Water and Solid Waste Revenue Study and assisted in reviewing billing methods for commercial solid waste accounts at a local mall.
+- Solid Waste Master Plan/Revenue Study – Southern California Municipality.
+We updated the City’s Water and Solid Waste Revenue Study and assisted in reviewing billing methods for commercial solid waste accounts at a local mall.

 - Activities included review of current commercial solid waste accounts in relation to methods used by other jurisdictions; preparation of a summary of the solid waste billing findings; and assistance in the initial set up of solid waste audits for the commercial accounts at the mall.
-As part of the scope of services, Kennedy/Jenks Consultants conducted a telephone survey of other similar mall facilities in southern and central California to determine what the customary procedures are for billing trash services to individual mall tenants.
+As part of the scope of services, Kennedy Jenks conducted a telephone survey of other similar mall facilities in southern and central California to determine what the customary procedures are for billing trash services to individual mall tenants.